Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 • Jennie is sharpening her pencil in a classroom when she suddenly has the thought, “This pencil is really sharp,” followed by an intrusive image of herself hurting a classmate with the pencil.
 She may start thinking, “I could actually hurt someone.
 I shouldn’t be in this class.
 I need to leave right now or I could endanger the other classmates.”

 • Taylor is watching a movie with his partner and thinks, “That’s weird.
 Why didn’t he laugh at that part?
 Does he not find it funny?”
 He might start thinking, “What if we’re not meant to be together?
 I’ve always found a shared sense of humor really important.
-Now that I think about it, we have nothing in common.”
+Now that I think about it, what if we have nothing in common?”

 Examples of pure OCD compulsions